ejpcmac/typed_struct/README.md

   end
 end
 ```
-You can also generate an opaque or private type for the struct:
+You can also generate an opaque or private type for the struct by using
+the `visibility: :opaque | :private | :public` option:

 ```elixir
 defmodule MyOpaqueStruct do